 - In Maryland, buyers select the title company, and prefer working with a title company as opposed to an attorney.
 Attorney’s are capable of handling the sales of FSBO homes.
 In some states, using an attorney is required.
-In Maryland, buyers want to use a title company.
+In Maryland, buyers typically want to use a title company.
 The title company not only prepares all the documentation, but also researches the title to the property.
 They are the experts in performing this vital element of your home sale.
 Be prepared to provide the requested documents to your buyer’s selected title company.
 Documents typically requested include the contract of sale, payoff information, home warranty information, tax record, front foot benefits, public utility info, HOA information (when there is an HOA or condo association) and anything else the title company requests.

 STEP 7: SETTLEMENT